phreeza/manuscript_axon_potentials/doc/manuscript.md

 we turned to three-dimensional axon morphologies, in contrast to the one-dimensional case studied in [@fig:simpletree] (for details, see Materials and Methods).
-We thus simulated a parallel fiber bundle of 5000 axons that at first runs at constant number of fibers without bifurcations and then reaches a terminal zone.
+We thus simulated a parallel fiber bundle of 5000 axons that at first runs at a constant number of fibers without bifurcations and then reaches a terminal zone.
 Within this terminal zone, the fibers first bifurcate, which increases the number of fibers.
 Finally, as the axons reach the end of the terminal zone, they terminate and the number of fibers decreases to zero (example axon shown in